Video Game / Hercs Adventures

 - Breath Weapon: The giant boars super-attack is spitting a laser as big as their whole bodies at you.
 You can do it too with the Mint Candies and the Hot Peppers, giving you respectively a frost breath and a fire breath.
 You can also find pebbles that you can spit out at will.

 - Catapult to Glory: You can find catapults or trebuchets that will, well, catapult you somewhere around the map.
 Some will send you just a few meters away; others, like the one in Athens or at the edge of the world, will send you continents away.

-- Continuity Nod: In the game intro, you see Hercules fighting the Nemean Lion.
+- Continuity Nod: In the game intro, you see Hercules fighting (rad: holding it in a chokehold and punching it silly) the Nemean Lion.
 In the game, his sprite wears a cape made of the lion's head.

 - Did You Just Punch Out Cthulhu?: Subverted.
 Hades is actually a robot that is being controlled by ray-gun wielding Martians.